 1 carrot peeled, top and tailed and chopped

-Blend together with a hand blender, or in a blender or high powered blender, put in bowls and decorate with toppings of your choice.
+Blend together with a normal blender or high powered blender, put in bowls and decorate with toppings of your choice.

 The campaign will take place on the morning of 15th June (it’s our second year) where all over the UK independent retailers will host #WakeuptoOrganic events where they serve free organic breakfasts to their customers and passers by to show how easy it is to make the switch to organic.